Nathan Clifford: Early life and education

-Clifford was born on August 18, 1803 in Rumney, New Hampshire to Deacon Nathaniel Clifford and his wife Lydia (née Simpson).
+Clifford was born on August 18, 1803, in Rumney, New Hampshire, to Deacon Nathaniel Clifford and his wife Lydia (née Simpson).
 He was the eldest and only son of seven children.
 His family were of old Yankee stock.
 As a young girl in 1672, his great-great-grandmother Ann Smith was an accuser of Goody Cole, the only woman in New Hampshire convicted of witchcraft.

 He attended the public schools of that town, then the Haverhill Academy in New Hampshire, and finally the New Hampton Literary Institute (now known as the New Hampton School).

 Early career

 After teaching school for a time, he studied law in the offices of Josiah Quincy III and was admitted to the bar in Maine in 1827, establishing his first practice in Newfield, Maine.

-He served in the Maine House of Representatives from 1830–34 and served as Speaker of the House from 1833–34.
-He was then Maine Attorney General from 1834–38, when he entered national politics.
+He served in the Maine House of Representatives from 1830 to 1834 and served as Speaker of the House from 1833 to 1834.
+He was then Maine Attorney General from 1834 to 1838, when he entered national politics.

 U.S. House of Representatives (1839–43)

 Initially, Clifford ran for the Senate and lost.
 Then, Clifford was elected as a Democratic Representative to the 26th and 27th Congresses, serving March 4, 1839 through March 3, 1843.

-In Washington, he followed the Democratic party line on policies, and was a strong supporter of the Van Buren administration.
+In Washington, D.C., he followed the Democratic party line on policies, and was a strong supporter of the Van Buren administration.
 Clifford was opposed to a high tariff, supported internal improvements, endorsed state banking, and was in favor of federal retrenchment.
-He also criticized abolition, saying that its supporters were well intentioned but denounced the "mean and incendiary schemes of political Abolitionists."
+He also criticized abolition, saying that its supporters were well-intentioned but denounced the "mean and incendiary schemes of political Abolitionists."

 Due to re-redistricting and political infighting, Clifford was not a candidate for re-election in 1842.